osenan/cliqueMSWeb/README.md

 ## Installation

-CliqueMS Web does not require any instalation.
+CliqueMS Web does not require any installation.

 If you have R packages `cliqueMS` and `shiny` installed launch